tenstorrent/tt-metal/tech_reports/CNNs/ttcnn.md

----
+# Convolution Networks on Tenstorrent Chips

+**Author**: Metalium CNN Team, Tenstorrent Inc.\
+**Correspondence**: `asarje@tenstorrent.com`

+## Abstract
-abstract: 'In this paper we discuss the details of implementing Convolution Neural Networks (CNNs) on the Tenstorrent architectures.
-This includes the \emph{Convolution} operation.
-We also detail the parallelization and performance optimizations, particularly focusing on the \emph{sliding window operations} in general and construction of fully local (to each core on the processors) data shards.
-An implementation of the ResNet-50 model using our Metalium stack.'
+In this paper we discuss the details of implementing Convolution Neural Networks (CNNs) on the Tenstorrent architectures.
+This includes the _Conv2D_ operation.
+We also detail the parallelization and performance optimizations, particularly focusing on the _sliding window operations_ in general and construction of fully local (to each core on the processors) data shards.
+An implementation of the ResNet-50 model using our Metalium stack.
-author:
-- |
-    Metalium CNN Team, Tenstorrent Inc.\
-    Correspondence: `asarje@tenstorrent.com`
-bibliography:
-- 'references.bib'
-title: Convolution Networks on Tenstorrent Chips
----

 Introduction
 ============